Paradigm4/collate/README.md

 =======

 ## Synopsis
-Map muti-attribute arrays into matrices.
+Map muti-attribute 1-d arrays into matrices.

 ## Rationale
-Complicated input data are often loaded into multi-attribute arrays.
-Sometimes we want to treat uniformly-typed subsets of those attribute as a matrix, for example to compute correlations or regressions with.
+Complicated input data are often loaded into table-like 1-d multi-attribute arrays.
+Sometimes we want to assemble uniformly-typed subsets of the array attributes into a matrix, for example to compute correlations or regressions.
+The `collate` operator does that.

+There are other ways to do this, but the new collate operator will generally be more efficient and easier to use.
+See one very clever alternate approach on the SciDB forum here: http://scidb.org/forum/viewtopic.php?f=11&t=1289&sid=4d0553b1d3deccefdef065401bffdefc

 ## Load the plugin
 ```